ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-2-diversity.md

     - Some can be very small and can be seen only under a **microscope**.
 Example:
         - Large sizes: **mushrooms**
         - **Microorganisms**: **moulds**, **yeasts**
-    - Grow in place with a lot of moisture, cannot move from place to place.
+    - Grow in places with a lot of moisture, cannot move from place to place.
     - Feed on living things, dead or alive.
     - Reproduce by spores.
     - Can be useful and harmful to us.